rtmigo/xrandom_dart/README.md

 ## nextRaw

-These methods return the raw output of the generator.
+These methods return the raw output of the generator uncompromisingly fast.
 Depending on the algorithm, the output is a number consisting of either 32 random bits or 64 random bits.

 Xrandom concatenates 32-bit sequences into 64-bit and vice versa.
 Therefore, both methods work regardless of the algorithm.
-In general, this is faster than `nextInt`.

 | JS    | Method        | Returns         | Equivalent of                   |
 |-------|--------|-----------------|---------------------------------|